June 1993 attack on Pakistani military in Somalia: Radio Mogadishu

 Radio Mogadishu was a popular broadcasting station controlled by the SNA.
 It had in recent weeks begun airing anti American and anti-UNOSOM propaganda condemning interference in Somali politics after UN envoy Admiral Johnathan Howe had rejected the May peace conference Aidid had set up.
 On the airwaves Aidid publicly accused UNOSOM II of engaging in colonialism and imperialist designs.
 These broadcasts greatly incensed UNOSOM officials and consequently a significant debate occurred over how best to deal with the station.
-According to then UNOSOM advisor John Drysdale, the UN's 'obsession' with the station was largely driven by US diplomat April Galspie.
+According to then UNOSOM advisor John Drysdale, the UN's 'obsession' with the station was largely driven by US diplomat April Glaspie.
 She held the view that the station should be destroyed or transferred to UNOSOM control and felt so passionately about the issue that she had threatened to resign if the station was not dealt with.
 While certain UN officials felt that Radio Mogadishu broadcasts had become a threat to UNOSOM's image, other officials and advisors noted that the broadcasts rhetoric were relatively mild and well within the bounds of reasonable speech.
 Drysdale argues that, "There was virtually nothing in these broadcasts during May to which UNOSOM could have taken exception to.
 The language was moderate; there was no incitement, no subversion."

 From 1 May to 3 June 1993, Aidid spoke on the station publicly eight times.
 Four of the broadcasts were critical of UNOSOM and focused on the UN's handling of the May peace conference.
 There were also three uncritical statements of UNOSOM, during which he thanked officials publicly for aiding Somalia's rehabilitation.
 The most serious public criticism was on 3 June 1993, when Aidid accused the UN of interference in the creation of a judiciary.

 On May 31, 1993, Aidids political rivals met with Johnathan Howe and attempted to convince him to take over Radio Mogadishu, a meeting Aidid was made well aware of.
 Rumor quickly began spreading across the city that the UNOSOM had actually resolved to shut down Radio Mogadishu entirely, which further angered Aidid, rumors which were corroborated after the fact by the US special envoy to Somalia, Robert B. Oakley.
 The belief that UNOSOM was planning to seize the station was reportedly widespread among Mogadishu residents.
 Mohammed Sahnoun, the representative of the UN Secretary-General in Somalia during UNOSOM I, reported that rumours of an attempted UN shut down of the station had reached him days before the incident.
 According to ambassador Oakley, Aidid saw the targeting of his SNA controlled station as specifically unfair on account of his main political rival Ali Mahdi also having a radio station that UNOSOM was not threatening, due to Mahdi's claim that it was private.